ianmurrays/ngDfp/README.md

                          .defineSlot('/123456/Your_Slot', [300, 200], 'div-gpt-ad-1234567890123-1');
     });

-Now, to show an add, simply use the `ng-dfp-ad`:
+Now, to show an ad, simply use the `ng-dfp-ad`:

     <div data-ng-dfp-ad="div-gpt-ad-1234567890123-0"></div>